wolfgramm1/startup/notes.md

 - { cost: { $gt: 10 }, name: /fran.*/}
 - select all of the matching documents.
+   -cost is greater than 10 and name matched /fran.*/

 8. How should you store user passwords in a database?
+    -with a hashing algorithm

 9.Assuming the following Node.js service code is executing with websockets, what will be logged to the console of the web browser?

 10. What is the WebSocket protocol used for?
+    -WebSocket is a communication protocol that provides full-duplex communication channels over a single, long-lived connection.
+It is designed to be implemented in web browsers and web servers but can be used in other contexts as well.
+The primary purpose of the WebSocket protocol is to enable real-time, bidirectional communication between a client (typically a web browser) and a server.

-11. What is JSX and how are the curly braces rendered?
+12. What is JSX and how are the curly braces rendered?
-12. Assuming a HTML document with a
+13. Assuming a HTML document with a
 <div id="root"></div>
 element, what content will the following React component generate?
       function Welcome(props) {